agrista/odoo-mis-builder/mis_builder/readme/USAGE.rst

    :width: 80 %
    :align: center

-* Then in Accounting > Reports > MIS Reporting > MIS Reports you can create report instance by binding the templates to time periods, hence defining the columns of your reports.
+* Then in Accounting > Reports > MIS Reports > MIS Reports you can create report instance by binding the templates to time periods, hence defining the columns of your reports.

 .. figure:: https://raw.githubusercontent.com/OCA/mis-builder/10.0/mis_builder/static/description/ex_report_settings.png